rubbieKelvin/shared/README.md

 - [pytest](https://docs.pytest.org/en/latest/): A testing framework that makes it easy to write simple and scalable test cases.

 I express my gratitude to the developers and contributors of these projects for providing invaluable tools and resources that have greatly facilitated the development of this library.

-Please ensure that you include the appropriate links to the respective projects and adjust the descriptions as needed.
-This section is a way to give credit to the open-source projects that have contributed to your library and show appreciation for the broader community.